Holiday Cottages in Holt

 Holt is also lucky enough to have the Auden Theatre not far away, situated along the Holt Road, in the grounds of the impressive Gresham’s Senior School.
 This theatre is open to the public and is named for an Old Greshamian, the famous poet W.H Auden.
 They hold regular concerts and theatrical performances here.
 As well as the Holt Festival in the summer, why not come and visit the amazing Holt Christmas lights in the winter?
 Holt is lit up by magical white fairy lights and many travel here especially to see them, never failing to feel festive as a result!
 At the Thursford Museum, just over six miles away, a Christmas Spectacular is staged each year.
 With a backdrop of antique steam trains and fairground attractions, this is the ultimate Christmas musical experience – a blend of exciting entertainment, Christmas songs and carols, dazzling dancers, beautiful costumes and outstanding music and singing.

-So whatever time of year you come to holiday in Holt – let Kett Country Cottages find the perfect holiday accommodation for you and make it a trip to remember.
+Holiday Cottages in Holt have always been popular, so whatever time of year you come to holiday here – let Kett Country Cottages find the perfect holiday accommodation for you and make it a trip to remember.